dapr/docs/daprdocs/content/en/operations/components/setup-bindings/supported-bindings/rethinkdb.md

 ---
 type: docs
-title: "RethinkDB binding"
+title: "RethinkDB binding spec"
 linkTitle: "RethinkDB"
-description: "Use bindings to RethinkDB for tracking state store changes"
-weight: 4000
-type: docs
+description: "Detailed documentation on the RethinkDB binding component"
 ---

 The RethinkDB state store supports transactions which means it can be used to support Dapr actors.
 Dapr persists only the actor's current state which doesn't allow the users to track how actor's state may have changed over time.